 Spline

-In this post, we discuss multi-dimensional piecewise linear interpolation (aka multi-linear interpolation).
-Readers may refer to the textbooks of numerical analysis for the details of the other methods.
+In this post, we discuss multi-dimensional piecewise linear interpolation (also known as multi-linear interpolation).
+For details on other methods, readers may refer to standard textbooks on numerical analysis.
 The regular degree-

-There are many unnecessary overlaps of the hat functions
+There are many unnecessary overlaps among the hat functions.

-The interpolant (read line) approximates the target function well in regions that approximately behave linearly, while the approximation is less accurate in regions that change sharply
+The interpolant (red line) approximates the target function well in regions that behave approximately linearly, while the approximation is less accurate in regions with sharp changes.

 When combining the sparse grid theory and adaption, we have so-called (multi-linear) Adaptive Sparse Grid (ASG) interpolation.
 For readers to start learning the literature, here are some important studies: